alessandra-barbosa/alessandra-barbosa/README.md

 ### Hi, Welcome to my Github

-- :octocat:  I'm Italian Brazilian BSc.
-Statistician
-- 🌱 I’m postgraduating in Data Science and Big Data
+- :octocat:  I'm BSc. in Statistics and postgraduated in Data Science and Big Data

 #### Analytical Tools
 - Data Collect and storage : Sql